Indian Premier League (IPL) Betting Statistics

 Past IPL Winners

-Here are the last ten winners of the IPL, the Mumbai Indians are the joint most successful team in the league having won the title five times, the Chennai Super Kings have also won the title five times whilst the Kolkata Knight Riders are the other team to win it multiple times with three wins.
+The Chennai Super Kings have also won the title five times, whilst the Kolkata Knight Riders are the other team to win it multiple times, with three wins.

-The 2023 was the first final in IPL history to use the DLS (Duckworth-Lewis-Stern) method to define a winner due to the weather conditions.
+The 2023 final was the first final in IPL history to use the DLS (Duckworth-Lewis-Stern) method to define a winner due to the weather conditions.

 SeasonWinnerWinning marginRunner-up